-- Position hydrostatic control lever to "N" (neutral) position. - Put the parking brake switch (fig. 4.01) to the "ON" position.
-(See page 23) When starting procedure is complete, return switch to "OFF" position. - 3.
-Turn the ignition key switch to the start position to engage the starter.
+- Position hydrostatic control lever to "N" (neutral) position. - 2.
+Put the parking brake switch (fig. 4.01) to the "ON" position.
+(See page 24).
+Turn the ignition key switch to the start position, wait for the wait to start light in the message center to go out (fig.4.02), to engage the starter.
 If the engine fails to start after 15 seconds, turn key to "OFF", wait one minute and repeat the procedure.
 If the engine does not start after three attempts, check fuel supply system.
-Absence of blue or white exhaust smoke during cranking indicates no fuel is being delivered. - Observe warning lights on ignition switch panel (fig. 4.02) after start up. - If any functions do not operate, shut off engine and determine cause. - 6.
+Absence of blue or white exhaust smoke during cranking indicates no fuel is being delivered. - Observe warning lights on message center (fig. 4.02) after start up. - If any functions do not operate, shut off engine and determine cause. - 5.
 Always allow at least a five minute warm-up period before operating the engine at high RPM.
 This means the engine must reach operating temperature and oil pressure must stabilize in the normal operating range before it is run faster than an idle (1000 RPM or less).